 CrosshairDimension object.
 This will probably only be of interest if you are writing custom scripts to manipulate cursor dimensions.
-More information on this
+More information on this which can be found in the Societ Reference Manual (Applications) (Comb.

 Objects.

 Show Curve Info

 The menu Cursors | Show Curve Info will display in the command shell information about the curve which currently has the main cursor attached.
 The following information is listed: